gitblanc/c1b3rn0t3s/content/notes/Bug Bounty/tools_to_use.md

 ### Wordlists

 - [wordlists](https://github.com/trickest/wordlists/) - Real-world infosec wordlists, updated regularly
+- [SecLists](https://github.com/danielmiessler/SecLists) - It's a collection of multiple types of lists used during security assessments, collected in one place.
+List types include usernames, passwords, URLs, sensitive data patterns, fuzzing payloads, web shells, and many more.
 - [psudohash](https://github.com/t3l3machus/psudohash) - Password list generator that focuses on keywords mutated by commonly used password creation patterns
 - [wister](https://github.com/cycurity/wister) - A wordlist generator tool, that allows you to supply a set of words, giving you the possibility to craft multiple variations from the given words, creating a unique and ideal wordlist to use regarding a specific target.
 - [Rockyou](https://gitlab.com/kalilinux/packages/wordlists) - wordlists packaging for Kali Linux.
 - [Weakpass](https://weakpass.com/) - For any kind of bruteforce find wordlists.

+## Wireless Attacks

+### Wireless Tools

+- [Fern Wifi cracker](https://github.com/savio-code/fern-wifi-cracker) - Fern-Wifi-Cracker is designed to be used in testing and discovering flaws in ones own network with the aim of fixing the flaws detected
+- [EAPHammer](https://github.com/s0lst1c3/eaphammer) - EAPHammer is a toolkit for performing targeted evil twin attacks against WPA2-Enterprise networks.
+- [Wifite2](https://github.com/derv82/wifite2) - Wifite is designed to use all known methods for retrieving the password of a wireless access point.
+- [JackIt](https://github.com/insecurityofthings/jackit) - Implementation of Bastille's MouseJack exploit.
+Easy entry point through wireless keyboards and mices during redteam engagement.

+## Reverse engineering

+- [Ollydbg](http://www.ollydbg.de/) - OllyDbg is a 32-bit assembler level analysing debugger for Microsoft Windows
+- [IDA](https://hex-rays.com/ida-free/) - The free binary code analysis tool to kickstart your reverse engineering experience.
+- [Ghidra](https://ghidra-sre.org/) - A software reverse engineering (SRE) suite of tools developed by NSA's Research Directorate in support of the Cybersecurity mission

 ## Exploitation Tools